netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 -----------------------------------------------------

 - The location data for the *Pack Station*, *Post Office* or *Parcel Shop* have been entered now.
 You cannot edit these fields manually
-- To select another DHL location, open the DHL Location Map again by clicking *Search Pack Station / Post Office*
+- To select another DHL location, open the DHL Location Map again by clicking *Search for Packstation/ Post office*
 - If you have selected a *Pack Station*, you must enter your personal *DHL Post Number* (required field)
 - When selecting a *Post Office* or *Parcel Shop*, your personal *DHL Postnummer* is not required (but can still be entered)
 - Continue the checkout process as usual (Magento® standard behaviour)